-Noelle O Connell was appointed CEO of European Movement Ireland in 2011.
+Noelle O Connell was appointed CEO of European Movement Ireland in 2011, Ireland’s longest established Not-for-Profit membership organisation connecting Ireland and Europe.
 She was also elected a Vice President of European Movement International (encompassing European Movement councils in 34 countries and 38 international associations).

 Prior to this, Noelle worked in business development, public affairs, member relations in a variety of sectors and for different bodies including CIF, ICOS, IITD.
 She has also worked in the third level sector and has managed significant national and international funding projects (e.g. Interreg, Skillnets, Erasmus+, Europe for Citizens etc.)